 Conclusion

-If you’re in the area, it’s worth stopping by Kuala Sepetang for the fireflies, sea eagles, fishing village, Port Weld, and more!
+If you’re in the area, it’s worth stopping by Kuala Sepetang for the fireflies, fresh seafood, fishing village, Port Weld, and more!